THE BERTHA CHALLENGE

 Our fellowships offer:

-- Project funding of up to USD $10,000 for each Bertha Fellow to produce a culminating product that responds to the question posed by the Bertha Challenge.
-Directed toward your specified target audience, this could be a series of articles, videos, podcasts, games or drama productions, for example.
+Project funding of up to USD $10,000 for each Bertha Fellow to produce a culminating product that responds to the question posed by the Bertha Challenge.
+Directed toward a specified target audience, this could be a series of articles, videos, podcasts, games or drama productions, for example.
 Bertha Fellows working together will have the option to pool their project funding to produce on a larger scale.

-The Bertha Challenge will launch in June 2019 with the Opening Convening at one of Bertha's partnered global retreat spaces, where Bertha Fellows will:
+The Bertha Challenge will launch in July 2020 with the Opening Convening at one of Bertha's partnered global retreat spaces, where Bertha Fellows will:

 - Discuss and frame possibilities for collaboration across the cohort